Menditect/documentation/docs/mta/frontend-glossary.md

 ## Value
 Context: <font face='Courier New' size='+1' color="#146FF4">Mendix</font>

-The primitive data, like a string, integer or date, being the result of [Input](#input).
+The literal data, like a string, integer or date, being the result of [Input](#input).
 The Value does not have to be visible on the Mendix [Page](#mendix-page).
 Values can be stored to the database of the Mendix Application.